Star Fox 64: Development

 Following the release of Star Fox in 1993, series creator Shigeru Miyamoto began working on Star Fox 2 for the Super Nintendo Entertainment System (SNES).
 By 1995, Miyamoto and team had largely finished development of Star Fox 2 before realizing that its release would require the upgraded Super FX 2 chip, which would increase the cost of the game.
 Furthermore, newly launched competitor consoles, namely the Sega Saturn and the Sony PlayStation, possessed processing power and graphics capabilities that dwarfed those of the SNES, making Star Fox 2 appear obsolete.
-Recognizing this and that the Nintendo 64 would launch the following year with significantly increased processing power and graphical capabilities, Miyamoto made the decision to cancel Star Fox 2 in favor of developing a new Star Fox game for the Nintendo 64.
+Recognizing this and that the Nintendo 64 would launch the following year with significantly increased processing power and graphical capabilities, Miyamoto made the decision to cancel Star Fox 2, though the game would eventually see an official release on the Super NES Classic Edition and the Nintendo Classics service.

+Around this time, Star Fox 64's development reportedly began with a series of experiments by character designer Takaya Imamura and programmer Kazuaki Morita.
+As Morita was new to 3D programming, creating something entirely new was difficult, and to make matters worse, they didn't have the final Nintendo 64 hardware itself to work with, instead having to utilize a bulky development computer and a modified Super Nintendo controller without analog sticks, as those were being used by the development team for Super Mario 64, which were given higher priority.
+The pair decided to begin development by porting the original Star Fox, which they thought would be better for easing into 3D.
+As this was Morita's first attempt at learning 3D, he began with inputting his own data and placing objects like cubes on a course, and then launched basic-looking Arwings; this prototype was affectionately named "Star Box".
+Imamura and Morita continued their experiments for six months, becoming attached to it and wanting to realize it as a commercial product, while the higher-ups at Nintendo were reportedly not enthusiastic about the project and were even waiting for the two to give up on it.
+All this would change, however, when the game that would form into Star Fox 64 was first shown off at Shoshinkai 1995, where they had displayed ten seconds of promotional footage, and from there the game's production would be properly green-lit, with director Takao Shimizu coming on board.